What skills do kids actually need for Kindergarten readiness?

 I get it.

-It’s a big deal sending our kids off into the world and we wonder if we’ve set them up for a good time or if this is going to be a total bust.
+It’s a big deal sending kids off into the world.
+We’re left wondering if we’ve set them up for a good time or if this is going to be a total bust.
 We want our kids to be successful.
 We want our kids to be confident.
-We want our kids to THRIVE in kindergarten.
+We want our kids to thrive in kindergarten.

 What is kindergarten readiness?

 Kindergarten readiness is a hot buzzword right now in the United States.
-It’s a product of the overwhelming urge to help kids be academically advanced in school and the notion that “earlier is better.”
+It’s a product of the overwhelming urge to help kids be academically advanced in school under the misguided notion that “earlier is better.”

-The logic being imposed on parents is flawed: the notion that the earlier a child learns a skill, the better the child will be at that skill (Carlsson-Page et al., 2015).
+The logic being imposed on parents is inherently flawed.
+The earlier a child learns a skill, the better the child will be at that skill does not, unfortunately, hold true (Carlsson-Paige et al., 2015).

-As kindergarten standards became increasingly more academic in the United States (read the actual standard’s here), the push to have children “learning more” was shoved in preschools.
-Despite how developmentally inappropriate these standards are, parents (and educators without choice) have bought in to the idea that the goal of preschool should be to prepare a child academically for kindergarten.
+As kindergarten standards became increasingly more academic in the United States over the past decade (read the actual standard’s here), the push to have children learning more and learning faster was shoved into preschools.
+Despite how developmentally inappropriate these standards are, parents (and educators without choice) have bought into the idea that the goal of preschool should be to prepare a child academically for kindergarten.

 This is a really sad way to look at early childhood education.

-A shift happened when the standards in kindergarten changed pulling focus away from early childhood as a time to develop thinking skills, life skills, and social-emotional skills to a time when children should be focused on academics (Akaba et al., 2020).
+A shift happened when the standards in kindergarten changed pulling focus away from early childhood being a time to develop thinking skills, life skills, and social-emotional skills to a time when children should be focused on memorizing academics (Akaba et al., 2020).
+Again, all in reaction to a flawed belief that we can make children smarter by starting them memorizing facts earlier (Carlsson-Paige et al., 2015).

-And while kids are entering kindergarten knowing much more “academic skills” than they did 30 years ago, they lack in so many other areas.
+While kids are entering kindergarten knowing much more “academic skills” than they did 30 years ago, they lack in so many other areas (areas that will have a major impact on their life in and out of school).

 The truth is: kindergarten readiness isn’t as academic as you might think….